Dutch media: Crime reporter De Vries dies after shooting

 “Peter has lived by his conviction: ‘On bended knee is no way to be free,’” the statement said.
 “We are unbelievably proud of him and at the same time inconsolable.”

 De Vries, who was widely lauded for his fearless reporting on the Dutch underworld, was shot on July 6 after making one of his regular appearances on a current affairs television show.
-He had recently been an adviser and confidant for a witness in the trial of the alleged leader of a crime gang that police described as an “oiled killing machine.”.
+He had recently been an adviser and confidant for a witness in the trial of the alleged leader of a crime gang that police described as an “oiled killing machine.”

 “Peter R. de Vries was always dedicated, tenacious, afraid of nothing and no one.
 Always seeking the truth and standing up for justice,” Prime Minister Mark Rutte said in a tweet.
 “And that makes it all the more dramatic that he himself has now become the victim of a great injustice.”